 6. Do not interpret a lack of calls from colleges as a lack of interest.

 Colleges, by NCAA rule, cannot contact student-athletes prior to Jan.
 1 of their grade 10 year of high school.
-Unless you have visited a coach on campus or reached out to them on your own, you may be drafted into the CHL without ever talking to a college coach ? but that doesn?t mean they won?t be interested.
-College coaches want to attract the best players from both the U.S. and Canada, typically many of the same players that OHL, WHL and QMJHL teams select in their drafts.
+Because of that rule, you may be drafted into the CHL without ever talking to a college coach - but that doesn't mean they won't be interested.
+College coaches want to attract the best players from the U.S. and Canada (and beyond), typically many of the same players that OHL, WHL and QMJHL teams select in their drafts.

 7. Do not violate NCAA rules by accepting gifts from CHL teams.